 All prices set are inclusive of any applicable taxes and booking fees.

-Here is the breakdown of a ticket purchase:
+Here is the breakdown of a ticket purchase

 Face Value Price: The ticket face value price is always set by our clients.
 The price printed on the ticket will not include any fees.

 Booking Fee: This fee contributes to our ticket retail, distribution and technology costs.
 Colston Hall has a 7.5% booking fee per ticket.
 For example that’s a booking fee of 38p on a £5 ticket, £1.50 on a £20 ticket, and £2.25 on a £30 ticket.
 Alongside other revenues, it helps us to stay an effective business, which in turn, allows us to reinvest in Bristol Music Trust, our technology and the services we provide.

 Delivery Fee: £1.50 per transaction, no matter how many tickets you book at one time, when tickets are purchased online, by post or phone.
 This fee covers the printing of the tickets and delivery cost.

 Colston Hall may also act as an agency selling tickets for outside events and events at other venues, and usually the same booking fees and delivery fees will apply, but this may vary from time to time.